ryanlsmith4/learning_ethers_library/readme.md

 # Learning Ethers Library to begin making daps

 # The goal
-    get familiar with ethis.
+[x] get familiar with ethis.
-    then make a personal project to get familiar with the process of making apps for the blockchain
+[x] recieve the 10 most recent blocks on the etherium block chain

 # Contributors
 - ryanlsmith4